 Making a VJ loop is not rocket science.
 However, it is always important to remember those little things that can make a big difference in the VJ loops designer's workflow and end product.
-This article is about those overlooked things to keep in mind for better video loops.
+This article shares those overlooked things you should keep in mind to achieve better video loops.

 Tell a Story

 Many times the designer starts creating a VJ loop from a fleeting idea.
 However, he's inadvertently walking through the fog without knowing that there is a wall ahead.
 He wants to recreate that image that came to mind.
 But without meaning, he won't know where or how to continue.